ionos-cloud/sdk-java-dbaas-postgres/README.md

 # SDK-Java-DBaaS-Postgres
 [![[ CD ] DBaaS Postgres / Java](https://github.com/ionos-cloud/sdk-resources/actions/workflows/release-dbaas-postgres-java.yml/badge.svg)](https://github.com/ionos-cloud/sdk-resources/actions/workflows/release-dbaas-postgres-java.yml)

-# Node API Client For IONOS Cloud Dbaas Postgres
+# Java API Client For IONOS Cloud Dbaas Postgres
 An enterprise-grade Database is provided as a Service (DBaaS) solution that can be managed through a browser-based \"Data Center Designer\" (DCD) tool or via an easy to use API.